 Key to Success :: Goal Pace Running

 When you are seriously working towards a key race, you are using a focused running program.
 You do your long runs, easy runs, tempo runs and intervals.
 Great!
-But something is missing in this picture:
+But something might be missing in this picture:

 In this section I'll talk about:

-• Which goal pace sessions to do for different distances
+• Which goal pace running workouts to do for different distances

 • Why You Need to Run at Goal Speed